fastfailure/ripdis/ipdisserver/README.md

 <!--Font: ANSI Shadow-->

-ipdisserver: answer to [ipdisscan](../ipdisscan/README.md) with informations useful to identify the system.
+ipdisserver: answer to [ipdisscan](../ipdisscan/README.md) with information useful to identify the system.

 ## About